 2120.1 Instructional Strategies

-Instructional practices shall promote personalization for each student and enable each student to successfully engage in the curriculum and meet the graduation requirements.
-Classroom instruction shall include a range of research -based instructional practices that most effectively improve student learning as identified by national and Vermont guidance and locally collected and analyzed student data.
+Educators shall promote personalization and high expectations for each student so that each student successfully engages in the curriculum and meets graduation requirements.
+Classroom instruction shall include a range of evidence -based instructional strategies that most effectively improve student learning and engage all learners as identified by national and Vermont guidance and locally collected and analyzed student data.

+Educators shall be supported in:

+examining their own identities and biases and fostering a learning environment that recognizes multiple ethnic, cultural and racial perspectives; presents and critiques historical counter-narratives; and encourages students to examine issues and expressions of social equity within and beyond the classroom or school;

+modeling and setting high expectations for all learners - regardless of learner’s prior academic experience, family background, socio-economic status, or (dis)abilities and promoting respect for student differences;

+recognizing the essential role that language acquisition and literacy play in the lives of students, not only in respect to listening, speaking, reading, and/or writing, but as home and community practices that shape a culturally responsive understanding of students’ social, racial, linguistic, and ethnic identities, of their communities, and of their world;

+communicating in linguistically and culturally responsive ways;

+providing learning experiences that are designed for neurodiversity with multiple ways for students to access learning;

+using educational and assistive technology to reduce barriers to learning and heighten student engagement;

+cultivating learner agency by providing multiple ways for students to engage with and demonstrate their new learning;

+emphasizing an inquiry-driven approach to all units of study and bring real-world issues into the classroom;

+heightening the salience of learning objectives and providing mastery-oriented feedback;

+employing the use of data to adapt pedagogy to unique student needs and incorporate student feedback into instructional design and curricula;

+teaching students how to develop metacognitive and social emotional skills that improve their academic outcomes;

+designing learning experiences that improve students’ wellbeing, including opportunities for physical movement in the classroom; and

+fostering classroom culture based on the tenets of restorative justice practices: relationships, respect, responsibility, repair, and reintegration.

--2120.2 Flexible Pathways
+2120.2 Flexible Pathways

-Schools must provide students the opportunity to experience learning through flexible and multiple pathways, including but not limited to career technical education, virtual learning, work-based learning, service learning, dual enrollment, and early college.
+Schools must provide students the opportunity to experience learning through flexible and multiple pathways, including but not limited to career technical education, virtual learning, work-based learning, service learning, internships, apprenticeships, community research, and civic and community engagement, dual enrollment, and early college.
 Learning must occur under the supervision of an appropriately licensed educator.
 Learning expectations must be aligned with state expectations and standards.

 Students must be allowed to demonstrate proficiency by presenting multiple types of evidence, including but not limited to teacher or student-designed assessments, portfolios, performances, exhibitions, and projects.